-Zinc Excess: Basically too much zinc in the diet may cause a copper deficiency, which, in turn, can cause an iron deficiency.
+Too much zinc in the diet may cause a copper deficiency, which, in turn, can cause an iron deficiency.
 As a result of the copper deficiency, you end up with above.

-These three organs can also effect coat colour and all interact with tyrosine.
-Tyrosine is metabolised in the liver and tyrosine is necessary for synthesising thyroxin, a hormone produced by the thyroid gland.
-Some cats should avoid tyrosine supplements, including:
+These three organs can also effect coat colour, and all interact with tyrosine.
+The liver metabolises tyrosine, which is necessary for the synthesis of thyroxin, a hormone produced by the thyroid glands.

-Cats with a malignant melanoma
+- Cats with a malignant melanoma

 Please remember always consult with your veterinarian before giving your cat any supplements.

 “Red hair in black cats is reversed by addition of tyrosine to the diet.
 “MorrisJG, Yu S, Rogers QR.
 Department of Molecular Biosciences, School of Veterinary Medicine, University of California, Davis, CA, USA.
 Cats J Small Anim Pract 2001 Apr;42(4):176-80